optimizely/swift-sdk/README.md

 [![Platforms](https://img.shields.io/cocoapods/p/OptimizelySwiftSDK.svg)](https://img.shields.io/cocoapods/p/OptimizelySwiftSDK.svg)
 [![Podspec](https://img.shields.io/cocoapods/v/OptimizelySwiftSDK.svg)](https://cocoapods.org/pods/OptimizelySwiftSDK)

-This repository houses the Swift SDK for use with Optimizely Full Stack and Optimizely Rollouts for Mobile and OTT.
+This repository houses the Swift SDK for use with Optimizely Feature Experimentation, Optimizely Full Stack (legacy), and Optimizely Rollouts for Mobile and OTT.

-Optimizely Full Stack is A/B testing and feature flag management for product development teams.
-Experiment in any application.
-Make every feature on your roadmap an opportunity to learn.
-Learn more at https://www.optimizely.com/platform/full-stack/, or see the [documentation](https://docs.developers.optimizely.com/experimentation/v4.0.0-full-stack/docs/welcome).
+Optimizely Feature Experimentation is an A/B testing and feature flag management tool for product development teams, letting you experiment at every step.
+Using Optimizely Feature Experimentation allows for every feature on your roadmap to be an opportunity to discover hidden insights.
+Learn more at [Optimizely.com](https://www.optimizely.com/products/experiment/feature-experimentation/), or see the [developer documentation](https://docs.developers.optimizely.com/experimentation/v4.0.0-full-stack/docs/welcome).

-Optimizely Rollouts is free feature flags for development teams.
-Easily roll out and roll back features in any application without code deploys.
-Mitigate risk for every feature on your roadmap.
-Learn more at https://www.optimizely.com/rollouts/, or see the [documentation](https://docs.developers.optimizely.com/experimentation/v3.1.0-full-stack/docs/introduction-to-rollouts).
+Optimizely Rollouts is [free feature flags](https://www.optimizely.com/free-feature-flagging/) for development teams.
+You can easily roll out and roll back features in any application without code deploys, mitigating risk for every feature on your roadmap.

-## Getting Started
+## Get started

 ### Using the SDK

-See the [Swift SDK developer documentation](https://docs.developers.optimizely.com/experimentation/v4.0.0-full-stack/docs/swift-sdk) to learn how to set up an Optimizely project and start using the SDK.
+See the [Swift SDK's developer documentation](https://docs.developers.optimizely.com/experimentation/v4.0.0-full-stack/docs/swift-sdk) for detailed instructions on getting started with using the SDK.

 ### Requirements
 * iOS 10.0+ / tvOS 10.0+ / watchOS 3.0+